kurotsubasa/omdb/README.md

   A link to your hosted code so we can test it (Free hosting available via: Github pages, Netlify and heroku) A link to your Github repository containing the code Any other notes you'd like us to consider alongside the page

+Notes:
+  There seem to be a number of unsolved issues that I suspect are related to the asynchronous nature of application For future versions, utilizing a second API for user profiles would allow users to save their nomination lists as well as shareable links